Gauthier-Software/gauthier_software-blog/_posts/2020-03-30-introduction.markdown

 Gauthier Software is my personal company, and has been in business since 2014.
-My main services offering is my technical expertise related to research and experimental development, and system design.
+My main services offering is my technical expertise related to research and experimental development, and systems design.
 You can have a look at my [company website][gauthier.software] for a full list of services.

 I have decided to start this blog as an incentive for myself to give back to the